-Each year, the Church undergoes an audit by an independent accounting firm to verify its financial practices, books, and controls.
+Each year, the Church undergoes an audit by an independent accounting firm to verify its financial practices and books.

 Insurance – Many of the church’s rental facilities require that the church has ongoing liability insurance to be able to meet there, and this money protects the church and staff while performing the work of the ministry.

 Professional Fees & Service – This includes legal consulting, our independent audit, and accounting and IT contract work.

 Education/Training – This includes paying for staff to attend conferences and training that are required as a part of their role and retreats for spiritual edification and unity among ministers.
 Additionally, a large number of church employees and volunteers serve on various ICOC Service teams (Elders, Teachers, Campus, Youth and Family, Singles, Administration), and this budget line includes costs for those meetings to build the worldwide family of churches.

 Admin and Ministry Miscellaneous – This include printing, postage, utilities, software for the church website and online platforms, administrative/finance software, and other all-Church ministry costs.

 Region Discretionary Fund – This fund allows each region to be able to meet direct ministry costs, such as evangelistic events, visiting speakers, additional rentals outside of Sunday service and midweek, and items like sound equipment and communication software.
 It is split between regions and ministries based on size.